joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 }
 ```

 Now the reducer is ready to receive the `IMAGE_SELECTED` action should it be dispatched!
 Inside of the case, we are returning a **new state object** by "spreading" the existing state and overwriting the `selectedImage` property.
-Checkout more on the `...state` technique in [this video](https://egghead.io/lessons/javascript-redux-avoiding-array-mutations-with-concat-slice-and-spread).
+Checkout more on the `...state` object spread technique in [this video](https://egghead.io/lessons/javascript-redux-avoiding-array-mutations-with-concat-slice-and-spread).
+It's excellent.

 ```diff
 import React, {Component} from 'react'